I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

 When is the best time to post on Twitter?

-Twitter is a difficult medium to get your head around when it comes to the posting schedule, the findings have shown that many users jump onto Twitter during downtime such as work breaks or when they are travelling to and from work.
+Twitter is a difficult medium to get your head around when it comes to the posting schedule, the findings have shown that many people jump onto Twitter during downtime such as work breaks or when they are travelling to and from work.

 With this in mind, you might want to consider publishing your tweets during peak hour or times when users are most likely having a break such as lunchtime.
 Check out Twitter Analytics to get the audience data you need to make the call on the perfect time to post for your Twitter audience.